briandconnelly/BEACONToolkit/analysis/doc/analysis.md

 ![New Fake Distribution](https://github.com/briandconnelly/BEACONToolkit/raw/master/analysis/doc/figures/fake_hist.png)

+Let's say we now have a data set of the measured effect of cold temperature on body weight in some other species of fish.

 	cold_effects = rnorm(50, mean=1.0, sd=5)

-Let's say this is the measured effect of cold temperature on body weight in some other species of fish.
-We want to know if there is really a trend of colder temperatures and heavier fish.
-We can think about testing this by asking how often we would see as extreme a mean if the true mean was zero.
-This would require us to specify the distribution, and would be called a parametric Monte Carlo test.
-In this case we know this data came from a normal distribution, so we could perform this test by looking at means from a set of random numbers drawn from this null distribution (with mean=0) and estimate the probability of observing a mean as extreme as the one we actually observed in `cold_effects`.
+We want to know if colder temperatures really do lead to heavier fish.
+One way to test this would be to ask how often we would see these means in body temperature if the true mean was zero.
+This would be called a parametric *Monte Carlo* test.
+To do this, we would need to specify In this case we know these data came from a normal distribution, so we could perform this test by looking at means from a set of random numbers drawn from this null distribution (with mean=0) and estimate the probability of observing a mean as extreme as the one we actually observed in `cold_effects`.

 	#first define how many samples we'll be doing -- the more the better
 	num_samples <- 100000